 In evaluating our executive compensation policies and programs, as well as the short-term and long-term value of our executive compensation plans, we consider both the performance and skills of each of our NEOs, as well as the compensation paid to executives in similar companies with similar responsibilities.
-We focus on providing a competitive compensation package which provides significant short-and long-term incentives for the achievement of measurable corporate objectives.
+We focus on providing a competitive compensation package which provides significant short- and long-term incentives for the achievement of measurable corporate objectives.
 We believe that this approach provides an appropriate blend of short- and long-term incentives to maximize stockholder value.

 We do not have any formal policies for allocating compensation among salary, performance bonus awards and equity grants, short-term and long-term compensation or among cash and non-cash compensation.
 Instead, our Compensation Committee and Board set the compensation of our NEOs at levels they determine to be competitive and appropriate for each NEO, using the professional experience and judgment of Compensation Committee and Board members.
-Pay decisions are not made by use of a formulaic approach or benchmark; the Compensation Committee and the Board believe executive pay decisions require consideration of a multitude of relevant factors which may vary from year to year that is a mix of current, short-term and long-term incentive compensation, and cash and non-cash compensation, that it believes is appropriate to achieve the goals of our executive compensation program and our corporate objectives.
-However, a significant portion of the NEOs' total target compensation is comprised of performance-based quarterly bonus opportunities and long-term equity awards vesting based on time, company stock price and achievement of other performance goals, in order to align the NEOs' incentives with the interests of our stockholders and our corporate goals.
+However, a significant portion of the NEOs' total target compensation is comprised of performance-based quarterly bonus opportunities and long-term equity awards vesting based on time, and achievement of other performance goals, in order to align the NEOs' incentives with the interests of our stockholders and our corporate goals.
 In addition, our NEOs generally are awarded an initial new hire equity grant upon commencement of employment.
 This new hire equity grant is based primarily on competitive conditions applicable to the NEO's specific position.